-If a Sourcegraph employee, contractor, user, or customer becomes aware of an information security event or incident, possible incident, imminent incident, unauthorized access, policy violation, security weakness, or suspicious activity, then they shall immediately report the information using ALL of the following communication channels:
+If a Sourcegraph employee, contractor, user, or customer becomes aware of any possible information security event or incident, unauthorized access, policy violation, security weakness, or suspicious activity, they can report the incident by emailing email@example.com.

 Reports should include specific details about what has been observed or discovered.

 Sourcegraph’s Security team will monitor incident and event tickets and shall assign a ticket severity based on the following categories.

 Issues meeting this severity are simply suspicions or odd behaviors.
 They are not verified and require further investigation.
 There is no clear indicator that systems have tangible risk and do not require emergency response.
 This includes lost/stolen laptop with disk encryption, suspicious emails, outages, strange activity on a laptop, etc.

 High severity issues relate to problems where an adversary or active exploitation hasn’t been proven yet, and may not have happened, but is likely to happen.
 This may include lost/stolen laptop without encryption, vulnerabilities with direct risk of exploitation, threats with risk or adversarial persistence on our systems (e.g.: backdoors, malware), malicious access of business data (e.g.: passwords, vulnerability data, payments information), or threats that put any individual at risk of physical harm.

 Critical issues relate to actively exploited risks and involve a malicious actor.
 Identification of active exploitation is required to meet this severity category.

 - S1 - Critical Severity: S1 issues require immediate notification to the Platform Director.

 - S2 - High Severity: A ticket must be completed and the appropriate manager (see S1 above) must also be notified via email or Slack with a reference to the ticket number.